snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 Message Passing Example
 ^^^^^^^^^^^^^^^^^^^^^^^

-Revisiting the test file , Dakota will now compute the 49 orthogonal array samples using a message passing approach.
+Revisiting the test file ``dakota_dace.in``,
+Dakota will now compute the 49 orthogonal array samples using a message passing approach.
 In this case, a parallel launch utility is used to execute Dakota across multiple processors using syntax similar to the following: